 Some websites forgo the use of a separate menu in favor of this type of navigation, but others use a combination of gesture-driven navigation and other navigation menus to provide a better user experience.

 These three types of navigation I discussed are just the basics.
 Many web designers and developers come up with innovative and creative ways to handle navigation for responsive websites.
-Talk to us today to find out what our own web design and development team can come up with for your website.
+Talk to us today to find out what our own website design services team can come up with for your website.